Use our search tool to browse our database of frequently asked questions!

 For example if you are resident in France and hiring in France then you will need to say 'yes' to this question.
 Some policies are not available to those hiring in their home country.
 These policies will be removed from the results shown if you advise you are are a resident in France and are also hiring in the same country.

 Once you have input your details and have a table of results, there are a number of factors which you may want to compare to find the right policy for you.
-What is 'best' for you may not work for another hirer so take your time to consider these points.
+What is 'best' for you may not work for another hirer so take your time to consider all your options.

 All policies shown on your quote will cover a standard rental car.
 All cover an excess of at least £5,000 which is usually more than enough to cover the car hire excess when hiring in France .

 Breakdown Cover - - Mechanical issues are usually the responsibility of the car hire company and under most rental contracts you should not allow anybody to repair the vehicle without the express permission of the car hire company.
+In the event of something going wrong with your hire car, your first call should be to the rental company.
 As such none of the policies offer an equivalent to the traditional AA/RAC/Green Flag breakdown services.
 However, there are a number of circumstances where the car hire company may hold you responsible for towing and recovery charges associated with a breakdown or accident such as a puncture, cracked windscreen or a flat battery.
 The policies provided through MoneyMaxim can cover you against these charges.
 Towing limits can vary so take a look at these.

 Personal Effects / Baggage Cover - This is normally a minor feature of car hire excess policies and they do tend to come with a very small excess for claims.
 If you have a decent travel insurance policy you will normally find you have much better coverage for your personal items through this.
 Also bear in mind that there are conditions which apply such as not being left on show in the vehicle.
 Baggage cover may not be a deciding factor when choosing your excess insurance for France.